• Skip to primary navigation

 Active dry yeast does require proofing, although I have read some articles that say it doesn't.
 I always recommend proofing Active Dry Yeast.
 Who wants to go through the whole process of bread making and end up with a dough that didn't rise?
 Not me.

 To proof the yeast, you will need a few tablespoons of warm water, I aim for between 104° F and 110° F, the yeast and sometimes a little sugar.
 In this recipe, I didn't add in the powdered sugar and just let the warm water do the trick.
-If you notice your yeast is not bubbling and foaming after a few minutes and you are sure your water temp was accurate, add in a tsp of the powdered sugar and see if that gets it going.
+If you notice your yeast is not bubbling and foaming after a few minutes and you are sure your water temp was accurate, add in a teaspoon of the powdered sugar and see if that gets it going.

 TIP